greenpeace/gpes-test-visualisations/README.md

 ```

 - Duplicate the file `es/gpes-blog.html` to a folder with your country TLD (just like the other examples).
 Rename and modify the copy to work with your template.
-- Build and test your layout (with Jekyll).
+- Build and test your layout (with `jekyll serve`).
 Make sure all the css, js and images load without errors.
-- Add a link to your test page in `index.html`
+- Add a link to your test page in `index.html` inside the **Test group 2** section.
-- Commit, push and [create a pull request](https://help.github.com/articles/creating-a-pull-request/) if you want others to test their work in your template.
+- Commit your changes, push them to your fork and [create a pull request](https://help.github.com/articles/creating-a-pull-request/) if you want others to test their work in your template.

 For more information, **look at the examples already in the repository**.